 A survey of 1,250 German companies conducted by the Foundation for Family Businesses came to the conclusion that the corporate tax reductions expected in the UK following Brexit are unlikely to make up for the losses caused by lack of access to the single European market.
 Of the family businesses surveyed, 26.5 percent with commercial links to the UK answered “no” when asked whether British tax reforms and reductions could offset the potential disadvantages of Brexit.
 The share responding in the negative was as high as 37.1 percent among large companies with more than 250 employees.
 Only 10.8 percent of the family businesses surveyed said they thought tax reform could make up for the disadvantages of Brexit.
 That figure rose to 14.7 percent with companies employing more than 250 people.

 Industrialised countries are not the only locations of potential interest to family businesses.
 That is why the Foundation for Family Businesses examined six emerging markets in terms of their suitability as family-business locations.
-The Country Index for Family Businesses comes to the conclusion that Turkey and Russia offer family businesses the most attractive conditions among major emerging markets.
-However, in the light of negative constitutional developments in these two countries, China is beginning to catch up.
+The Country Index for Family Businesses comes to the conclusion that, irrespective of political tensions and concerns about democracy and the rule of law, recent years have seen Turkey, Russia and China expand their attractiveness as business locations.